helloira-al/web_scraper/README.md

 <h4>Hacker News Scraper</h4>

-The code in this repository scrapes the first 2 pages of https://news.ycombinator.com/ for posts that have 200 or more votes.
+The code in this repository scrapes the first 2 pages of https://news.ycombinator.com/ for posts that have more than 199 votes.

 The below features to be coming soon:
 <ul>